Frequently Asked Questions

 Community Food Connections (CFC) is the 501c3 non-profit organization which runs the Downtown Phoenix Farmers Market.
 As a vital resource to our local food system, CFC is dedicated to making quality, nutritious food more accessible through the Downtown Phoenix Farmers Market and community projects.

 Community Food Connections operates the Downtown Phoenix Farmers Market on Saturday mornings year-round.
+There are several other large-scale markets located in the valley – google is your friend here!

 Our online market provides the community with an additional connection to shop local and sustainable producers and to bring our customers the most thoughtfully crafted food available!
 Read more here.